 I like that.

-What a better excuse to splurge and experiment with all the different flavors, brands, and varieties.
-Let’s just say the “inner-scientist” in me was very excited at the prospect of this project (my wallet on the on the other hand, not so much).
+What a better excuse to splurge and experiment with all the different flavours, brands, and varieties.
+Let’s just say the “inner-scientist” in me was very excited at the prospect of this project (my wallet, on the other hand, not so much).
 So to ease the price burden (these milks are not always cheap!), I purchased one or two (sometimes three) a week from my local health food store for taste testing.

-Enough back story and explaining, let's get on to the results!
+Enough back story and explaining.
+Let’s get on to the results!
 In the end, I tried 15 different kinds of non-dairy milks.
-Below is a picture of each milk, some of it's stats (calories, fat, sugar), and my honest review of it.
-Keep in mind, every one's taste buds are different so what I find knockout delicious, you may think is gross!
+Below is a picture of each milk, some of its stats (calories, fat, sugar), and my honest review of it.
+Keep in mind, everyone’s taste buds are different, so what I find knockout delicious, you may think, is gross!
 And what you may think is delicious, I might think is drain-worthy (a trait I learned well in this project).
-So just take my reviews with a grain of salt, and try the brand and flavor for yourself.
+So just take my reviews with a grain of salt, and try the brand and flavour for yourself.
 Without further ado, my results!

-Comments: Okay, so this is one that I already liked and used frequently, but even after trying all the milks I did, I continue to like it for several reasons: great neutral flavor that is probably the closest to regular milk in flavor, good price (I buy from Wal-Mart and it’s probably the cheapest price of all my non-dairy milks), and it goes works great in cooking and baking.
-This is a great milk for those “first-timers” out there that are looking for an easy milk to transition to first.
+Comments: Okay, so this is one that I already liked and used frequently, but even after trying all the milks I did, I continue to like it for several reasons: great neutral flavour that is probably the closest to regular milk in flavour, good price (I buy from Wal-Mart, and it’s probably the cheapest price of all my non-dairy milks), and it goes works great in cooking and baking.
+This is great milk for those “first-timers” out there that are looking for easy milk to transition to first.

 even if that cereal is “Oops!
 All Berries!”